LexSav7/Elevator/README.md

 # Elevator
 Simple Java console program.
-Displays the work of the elevator in the building.
+Displayes the work of the elevator in the building.

 Explanation of the console output: